juancarlospaco/bitcoin-lightning/README.md

 # Design

 - It does not use anything from Nim standard library, very future-proof.
 - HTTPS JSON REST API, KISS.
-Zero dependencies, any target.
+1 file, zero dependencies, any target.

 # See also